INTENT OF THE RELATED PARTY RULES

 WHO IS A RELATED PARTY?

-A related party is any person or entity bearing a relationship with the taxpayer.
+A related party is any person or entity bearing a relationship to the taxpayer.
 Although not an exhaustive definition, this includes:

-- Family members such as brothers, sisters, spouses, ancestors and lineal descendents.
-(Stepparents, uncles, in-laws, cousins, nephews and ex-spouses are not considered related.)
+- Family members, such as brothers, sisters, spouses, ancestors, and lineal descendants.
+(Stepparents, uncles, in-laws, cousins, nephews, and ex-spouses are not considered related.)

 - A corporation or partnership in which more than 50% of the stock or more than 50% of the capital interest is owned by the taxpayer.

-Although it is important to consult with tax or legal advisors before attempting any exchange with a related party, some guidelines exist which are useful in analyzing related party exchanges.
+Although it is important to consult with tax and/or legal advisors before attempting any 1031 exchange with a related party, some guidelines exist which are useful in analyzing related party exchanges.

-In the rare case where related parties trade deeds with each other (e.g., swap real property), both parties must hold the property acquired for two (2) years following the exchange.
-If either party disposes of their property within the subsequent two year holding period, then both related parties will recognize capital gains unless the subsequent disposition meets certain limited exceptions provided in IRC Section 1031(f).
+When related parties directly swap with each other, both parties must hold the property acquired for two years following the exchange.
+If either party disposes of their property within the two-year holding period, then capital gain taxes will need to be recognized.

-Selling to a Related Party Through a Qualified Intermediary
+Delayed Exchange – Selling to a Related Party

-Purchasing from a Related Party Through a Qualified Intermediary
+Delayed Exchange – Purchasing from a Related Party

-A taxpayer should generally not purchase replacement property from a related party in a delayed exchange in which the related seller receives cash.
-See, e.g., TAM 9748006, the IRS disallowed tax deferral to a taxpayer who purchased his mother’s property.
-Revenue Ruling 2002-83 also denied tax deferral treatment to a taxpayer using a qualified intermediary to ultimately purchase replacement property from a related party.
-More recent cases emphasize that point.
+A taxpayer should not purchase a replacement property from a related party where the related party receives exchange proceeds and the taxpayer receives the property previously owned by the related party.
+In Technical Advice Memorandum 9748006, the IRS disallowed tax deferral to a taxpayer who purchased his mother’s property as replacement property in a 1031 exchange.
+Revenue Ruling 2002-83 also denies tax deferral treatment to a taxpayer using a qualified intermediary to ultimately purchase replacement property from a related party.